Customs and Border Protection outage leads to long lines at airports

 Customs and Border Protection began the new year with a computer outage that caused long lines at several airports.

-The agency said in a statement that it “experienced a temporary outage with its processing systems at various airports" that began at around 7:30 p.m. and lasted until 9:30 p.m.
-It said Monday night that all airports were back on line.
+The agency said in a statement that it “experienced a temporary outage with its processing systems at various airports" that began at around 7:30 p.m.
+Monday and lasted until 9:30 p.m.

 "During the technology disruption, CBP had access to national security-related databases and all travelers were screened according to security standards.
 At this time, there is no indication the service disruption was malicious in nature,” Customs and Border Protection spokesperson Jennifer Gabris said in the statement.